ouspg/SoftwareHardwareSec/6.Hardware_hacking/README.md

 # Tasks

-Start with Task 1 and proceed to the harder ones.
+You are recommended to start with Task 1 and proceed to the harder ones.
 Each task is designed to require more skills and effort than the previous one.

-Tasks 1 and 2 together are designed to take about 3–4 hours to complete.
+Tasks 1, 2 and 3 together are designed to take about 4 hours to complete, depending on your background.
 Try to finish them during the lab session.
 You can borrow equipment if you want to continue working on them at home.

 Tasks 3 and 4 are more laborious, and it is likely they cannot be completed within a single lab session.
 Discuss borrowing equipment with the lab assistants if you want to work on these tasks.